 I’m excited to share a mindfulness practice and one of my favorite tools to help you navigate the terrain.

-The Mindfulness Practice: Notice and Acknowledge
+The Mindfulness Practice: Recognize and Acknowledge

-Notice when you get triggered by overwhelm, anxiety, stress or fear.
+Recognize when you get triggered by overwhelm, anxiety, stress or fear.

-Notice when you get triggered and react by snapping out as someone.
+Recognize when you get triggered and react by snapping out as someone.

-Notice when you get triggered and react by spinning in drama or frustration.
+Recognize when you get triggered and react by spinning in drama or frustration.

-Slow things down and simply notice.
+Slow things down and simply recognize it.

 Acknowledge how this feels in your body.
 Does it feel tight, heavy and constricted?
 How do your head and shoulders feel?
 Notice.

 Acknowledge how this is impacting your life.
 How’s this trigger and your reaction impacting your health, your relationships, your intimacy with your spouse and your fun and joy in life?